Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Less common (more severe): Depression or mood changes, suicidal ideation.

-- In adult studies, 7.3% of patients treated with rilpivirine showed a change in adrenal function identified by an abnormal 250-microgram ACTH stimulation test (peak cortisol level <18.1 micrograms/dL).
-In an adolescent study, 6 out of 30 patients (20%) developed this abnormality.2 The clinical significance of these results is unknown.
+- In studies of adults, 7.3% of patients who were treated with rilpivirine showed a change in adrenal function characterized by an abnormal 250-microgram ACTH stimulation test (peak cortisol level <18.1 micrograms/dL).
+In a study of adolescents, six out of 30 patients (20%) developed this abnormality.2 The clinical significance of these results is unknown.

-With the viral load and antiretroviral (ARV) resistance restrictions noted above, rilpivirine (Edurant) used in combination with other antiretroviral agents,2 the combination tablet rilpivirine/emtricitabine/tenofovir disoproxil fumarate (Complera),3 and the combination tablet rilpivirine/emtricitabine/tenofovir alafenamide (Odefsey) are all Food and Drug Administration (FDA)-approved for use in persons aged ≥12 years and weighing ≥35 kg.4 The combination tablet of dolutegravir/rilpivirine (Juluca) is not approved for use in pediatric or adolescent patients at the time of this review.5
+With the viral load and antiretroviral (ARV) resistance restrictions noted above, rilpivirine used in combination with other ARV agents,2 the fixed-dose combination (FDC) tablet emtricitabine/rilpivirine/tenofovir disoproxil fumarate (Complera),3 and the FDC tablet emtricitabine/rilpivirine/tenofovir alafenamide (Odefsey) are all approved by the Food and Drug Administration (FDA) for use in persons aged ≥12 years and weighing ≥35 kg.4 The FDC tablet of dolutegravir/rilpivirine (Juluca) is not approved for use in pediatric or adolescent patients at the time of this review.5

 Efficacy in Clinical Trials

-Patients selected for rilpivirine use need to be able to take the drug on a regular schedule and with a full meal, which may limit its usefulness for some adolescents with irregular schedules.
-The FDC formulation, Odefsey, is a small pill and can be useful for select patients who might want to switch from a multi-pill regimen and who do not have any drug resistance mutations to the components of Odefsey.
+Rilpivirine may be used in carefully selected patients.
+Patients must be able to take rilpivirine on a regular schedule and with a full meal, which may limit its usefulness for some adolescents with irregular schedules.
+The FDC formulation Odefsey is a small pill and can be useful for select patients who have difficulty swallowing pills but who want to switch from a multipill regimen and who do not have any drug resistance mutations that are associated with the components of Odefsey.

-A Spanish multicenter observational study enrolled 17 adolescents (aged <18 years of age) who acquired HIV perinatally to receive emtricitabine/tenofovir disoproxil fumarate/rilpivirine (Complera) as part of an off-label medication use program.
-At the time of enrollment, 12 patients were on a protease inhibitor-based regimen, four were on a non-nucleoside reverse transcriptase inhibitor-based regimen, and one had not received antiretroviral therapy (ART).
+A Spanish multicenter observational study enrolled 17 adolescents (aged <18 years of age) who acquired HIV perinatally to receive emtricitabine/rilpivirine/tenofovir disoproxil fumarate (Complera) as part of an off-label medication use program.
+At the time of enrollment, 12 patients were on a protease inhibitor-based regimen, four were on an NNRTI-based regimen, and one had not received antiretroviral therapy (ART).
 After a median follow-up of 90 weeks (for participants with undetectable viral loads at baseline) or 40 weeks (for participants with detectable viral loads at baseline), 86% and 89% of patients, respectively, achieved and maintained an undetectable viral load.
-None of the patients discontinued rilpivirine-based therapy because of adverse effects; no skin rashes or central nervous system (CNS)-related events were observed.
+None of the patients discontinued rilpivirine-based therapy because of adverse events (AEs); no skin rashes or central nervous system (CNS)-related events were observed.
 In addition, serum lipids improved and two adolescents with a history of insomnia and abnormal dreams while receiving efavirenz-based therapy did not report similar problems while receiving rilpivirine-based therapy.11

-The pharmacokinetics (PK), safety, and efficacy of rilpivirine in children aged <12 years have not been established but are under study in patients aged 6 to <12 years and weighing ≥17 kg (ClinicalTrials.gov identifier NCT00799864).
-The Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) has decided that that rilpivirine may be appropriate in select children aged <12 years and weighing ≥35 kg.
-However, the Panel advises consulting an expert in pediatric HIV infection prior to use in this age group.
+The pharmacokinetics (PK), safety, and efficacy of rilpivirine in children aged <12 years have not been established but are under study in patients aged 6 years to <12 years and weighing ≥17 kg (ClinicalTrials.gov identifier NCT00799864).
+The Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) has agreed that rilpivirine may be appropriate for use in select children aged <12 years and weighing ≥35 kg.
+However, the Panel advises consulting an expert in pediatric HIV infection prior to using rilpivirine in this age group.

-An international (India, Thailand, Uganda, and South Africa) Phase 2 trial, PAINT TMC278, investigated a 25-mg dose of rilpivirine given in combination with two NRTIs in ARV-naive adolescents aged 12 to <18 years, weighing ≥32 kg, and who had viral loads ≤100,000 copies/mL.10 In the dose-finding phase of the study, 11 youth aged >12 to ≤15 years and 12 youth aged >15 to ≤18 years underwent intensive PK evaluations after an observed dose of rilpivirine taken with a meal.
-PK were comparable to those in adults; results are listed in the table below.12
+An international (India, Thailand, Uganda, and South Africa) Phase 2 trial, PAINT TMC278, investigated a 25-mg dose of rilpivirine given in combination with two NRTIs in ARV-naive adolescents aged 12 years to <18 years who weighed ≥32 kg and who had viral loads ≤100,000 copies/mL.10 In the dose-finding phase of the study, 11 youth aged >12 years to ≤15 years and 12 youth aged >15 years to ≤18 years underwent intensive PK assessment after they took an observed dose of rilpivirine with a meal.
+PKs were comparable to those in adults; results are listed in the table below.12

 |Parameter||Adults||Adolescents Aged 12 to <18 Years|